A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The unhappiness of both the sons in this parable is ultimately traceable to their distancing themselves from their father.
-The Church names this distancing from God as sin.
+In this parable, both sons became unhappy because they ultimately distanced themselves from their father.
+The Church considers this distancing from God a sin:

 Sin is an offence against reason, truth and right conscience; it is a failure in genuine love for God and neighbour … It wounds the nature of man and injures human solidarity.